marcus-sa/deepkit-restate/README.md

 #### Object Event Handlers

 Objects can also handle events.
+When publishing events:

+- **Service handlers** receive events regardless of whether a `key` is provided
-When publishing events for object handlers, provide a `key` to route the event to a specific object instance:
+- **Object handlers** only receive events when a `key` is provided to route to a specific object instance

 ```ts
 @restate.object<UserObjectApi>()